marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/besselyn.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BESSEL_YN, BESYN, DBESYN, Bessel function, second kind

 .. _bessel_yn:

-.. index:: BESSEL_YN

-.. index:: BESYN

-.. index:: DBESYN

-.. index:: Bessel function, second kind

 BESSEL_YN --- Bessel function of the second kind
 ************************************************